 Top Two Trends Amongst LinkedIn Content Thieves

-The two most popular stolen pieces LinkedIn content thieves are passing around today are the WW2 Plane Bullet diagram post about survivor bias, and Sephora’s color-coded basket post.
+The two most popular stolen pieces LinkedIn content thieves are passing around at the writing of this are a WW2 Plane Bullet diagram post about survivor bias and Sephora’s color-coded basket post (pictured below.)

-The stories are all remarkably similar, with no original angles or stories and at the time of writing this, no one I can find gives credit to the original photographer.
-In the screen captures below you will notice the content actually does quite well every time it is repeated, but there’s a problem.
+The stories are all remarkably similar, with no original angles or stories and at the time of writing this, no one I can find gives credit to the original.
+In the screen captures below you will notice the content actually does quite well every time it is repeated, but there’s a major flaw in this rip-off strategy.

 The WW2 Plane Bullet Post